stennety/mywebsite/_posts/2024-03-31-Being-Comfortably-Uncomfortable.md

 ---
 layout: post
-title: "Discomfort and Growth"
+title: "Reflections on Discomfort and Growth"
-excerpt: "The post touches on being deliberate about the discomfort in our lives.
-What's the optimal threshold where growth happens?
+excerpt: "Let's be deliberate about the discomfort in our lives.
+What's the optimal threshold for discomfort that sustainably fuels growth?
 How to find motivation for staying uncomfortable?
-Any advice on managing the risks of over doing it?"
+And how should we manage the risks of over doing it?"
 ---
 Being uncomfortable is such a common occurrence for me - it’s natural when I’m working on ambitious goals, or when I’m feeling impostor syndrome.
 It’s hard to know when to push, how much to push, and when to stop pushing myself.